kwpid/tnt-tag-main/replit.md

-# Roblox Matchmaking Game Project
+# Roblox TNT Tag Game Project

 ## Overview
 A professional Roblox game featuring queue system, matchmaking, player progression with DataStore persistence, and multi-place teleportation.
-Players queue in Lobby_Game, get matched, teleport to Actual_Game for matches, and earn XP/levels/stats.
+Players queue in Lobby_Game, get matched, and teleport to Actual_Game to play TNT Tag - a fast-paced elimination game where players try to avoid being "IT" when the TNT explodes.
+The last player standing wins!

 ## Project Type
 Roblox game development - Lua scripts for Roblox Studio.